nextcloud/backup/README.md

 - Version of your Nextcloud,
 - The ID of the parent backup in case of partial backup,
-- The list of data file that compose the restoring point, the format for this data depends on the current status of the restoring point (packed/unpacked) and the settings (compression, encryption)
+- The list of data file that compose the restoring point, the format for this data depends on the current status of the restoring point (packed/unpacked) and the settings (compression, encryption),
+- Absolute paths for each data file,
-- Checksum for each files of the backup itself,
+- Checksum for each file of the backup itself,
 - The date of the restoring point,
 - Comments,
 - Information related to the health of the files during the last check.

-While the file `restoring-point.data` confirm the integrity of all files and parts of the backup, it is still possible to generate a restoring point based on the available files.
+While the file `restoring-point.data` is require to confirm the integrity of all files and parts of the backup, it is still possible to generate a restoring point based on the available files.
 However :

 - there is no way to confirm the integrity of the restoring point,
 - the restoring process will require some knowledge from the admin about the original infrastructure from